 - Courses are scheduled as weekly for 6-7 weeks

 Find a U.S. Coast Guard Auxiliary class near you.

 - Courses are scheduled as one night per week for three or four weeks or two half-days

 - The course is eight hours

 For USPS class schedules, go online or call 888-FOR-USPS.

 Adventures in Boating Washington - Classroom Course

 This course was developed specifically for Washington State Parks and Recreation Commission.
 Independent instructors teaching this course are certified by the agency.
-The Adventures in Boating Washington, A Course on Responsible Boating (PDF) manual is used in the classroom.
 The course covers a number of important safety topics.

 The course length, date, and cost all vary depending on the independent instructor teaching the course.
 The Washington State Parks and Recreation Commission does not establish the course fees or location of the classroom.
 Several community colleges offer this course through their continuing education programs.